 - October 2, 2017 – Staff from Minnesota Management & Budget office toured the Lock with the City of Minneapolis and Friends of the Lock & Dam.

-- August 2019 - USACE kicks off the expedited disposition study for the Upper Lock with two public meetings, and opens a public comment period.
+- August 2019 - USACE kicks off the expedited disposition study for the Upper Lock.
+Learn more about the study on the Corps' study website, here.

 - May 2019 - USACE Implementation Guidance for Section 1225 of the 2018 Water Resources Development Act issued to the St. Paul District, thereby establishing a path forward for kicking off a new, more targeted, disposition study for the Upper Lock only.